seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 Method `query()` accepts a raw SQL string and returns a promise that resolves with an instance of `QueryResult`.
 To grab resulting rows we use `resultRows` property of this object.
 It will be an array of arrays, that represent the result of the query.
 Then convert them to JSON and return with an appropriate `Content-type` header.
 I have also changed the middlware in the `Server` constructor from `$hello` to `$listUsers`.

 Check our API, make a GET request to `http://127.0.0.1:8000` and you will receive an empty list.
-Add several users to database and check again.
-Now it should return users.
+Add several users to the database and check again.
+Now it should return them.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/list-users.png">